Sawrz/docker-configs/mailu/README.md

    following sections.

 To keep things more trackable, we agree that we start on the Admin Page with each new subsection.
-Furthermore, we call your web host domain administration page, "Domain Administration."
+Furthermore, we call your web hosts' domain administration page, "Domain Administration."

 #### DNS MX entry